-(Psalms 103:17) But the steadfast love of the LORD is from everlasting to everlasting on those who fear him, and his righteousness to children's children,
+(Psalms 103:17) But from everlasting to everlasting the LORD's love is with those who fear him, and his righteousness with their children's children-

 People pass away from a life on earth and go to reside with the LORD or in a place apart from the LORD.
 The steadfast love of the LORD will never pass away and will remain forever with those who seek to obey the LORD in everything; that is, those who fear Him.
 Those the LORD has graciously saved by grace through faith in Jesus Christ love the LORD and want to express their gratitude and love for the LORD by serving Him and obeying Him now and throughout eternity.
 In John 14:15, Jesus expressly declared: "If you love me, you will keep my commandments."
 When we trust in Jesus as our Lord and Savior, that makes a difference in how we live and talk; therefore, even our children's children will come to know God's righteousness (the right and loving ways of living) as children of God.